South Korea and US show differences from Japanese Fukushima plans | ExBulletin

 South Korea and US show differences from Japanese Fukushima plans

-South Korea has raised concerns over Japan’s decision to dump contaminated water from its crippled Fukushima nuclear power plant into the sea with visiting US climate envoy John Kerry, its foreign ministry said, but Kerry reaffirmed Washington’s confidence in the transparency of the plan.
+SEOUL (Reuters) – South Korea has raised concerns over Japan’s decision to dump contaminated water from its crippled Fukushima nuclear power plant into the sea with visiting U.S. climate envoy John Kerry, his Foreign Office said, but Kerry reaffirmed Washington’s confidence in the transparency of the plans.

-Kerry arrived in Seoul on Saturday to discuss international efforts to tackle global warming on a trip that included a stop in China ahead of President Joe Biden’s virtual summit with world leaders on climate change on April 22-23.
-Read more
+Kerry arrived in Seoul on Saturday to discuss international efforts to tackle global warming on a trip that included a stop in China ahead of President Joe Bidens’ virtual summit with world leaders on climate change on April 22 and 23.

 But Kerry, in a media roundtable on Sunday, said Tokyo made the decision transparently and will continue to follow due process.

-The former US secretary of state added that Washington would closely follow the implementation of Japan “like all countries, to ensure that there is no threat to public health.”
+The former US secretary of state added that Washington would closely monitor the implementation of Japan like all countries, to ensure there is no threat to public health.

 South Korea’s Foreign Ministry said Chung and Kerry also agreed to work together to strengthen international cooperation to achieve carbon neutrality by 2050, a goal pledged by South Korea, Europe and others.